 "Her extraordinary tale of surviving 3 hours alone with Nixon." -CNN.com

 "Juicy, intelligent prose about the word's top editors." -The London Times

 "An essential book ... the Saul Steinberg chapter — wow!" -FAIR / Fairness & Accuracy in Reporting

 "Give this wonderful book to all your friends." -Slate

 "Politically incorrect and hilarious.
-To discover what really goes on inside the belly of the media beast, read this book." - Why artist Saul Steinberg hated The Times
+To discover what really goes on inside the belly of the media beast, read this book." -Bill Maher

+- Why Saul Steinberg hated The Times